xxzbuckxx/sorting-algorithms/asgn3/README.md

 #### sorting.c

-This is the program that is compiled and executed.
+This is the program that is compiled and executed

 #### analytics.h